 - Slow-release granules help feed crops longer into the season.

-- More efficient for pre-plant application (example: increase fertility of soil before plantation).
+- More efficient for pre-plant application (example: increase the fertility of soil before plantation).

-- High salt content can burn leaves and steer roots away from nutrients.
+- The high salt content can burn leaves and steer roots away from nutrients.

-- Immobile nutrients such as phosphorus can’t get close to the roots because they can’t be carried in liquid-form through water.
+- Immobile nutrients such as phosphorus can’t get close to the roots because they can’t be carried in liquid form through the water.

 - Each granule holds a nonuniform amount of nutrients.